noiseprotocol/noise_spec/noise.md

  * **`klen`**: A constant specifying the length in bytes of symmetric keys used for encryption and decryption.
 These same keys are used to accumulate the results of DH operations, so `klen` must be >= 32 to provide collision resistance.
+32 is recommended.

  * **`hlen`**: A constant specifying the length in bytes of hash outputs.
 Must be >= 32 bytes to provide collision resistance.
+32 is recommended.

  * **`GENERATE_KEYPAIR()`**: Generates a new DH keypair.